yadenis/DCO-Comment-Attachment/readme.txt

 4. Screen for editing a comment in the admin panel.
 5. Plugin settings page.
 6. An example of a lightbox with the Simple Lightbox plugin.
+7. An example of a drag and drop support.